spatie/dragula-constrain/README.md

 That's it!
 The mirror shouldn't spill out of the container anymore while dragging.

 This package assumes that the mirror has a fixed position, and the container is non-fixed.
-It currently only supports constraining mirrors to dragula's first container (custom container support might get implemented in the future).
+It currently only supports constraining mirrors to Dragula's first container (custom container support might get implemented in the future).

 `constrain` will create a `MutationObserver` on the mirror, and ensure the `left` and `top` properties never leave the bounds of the container.
 This solution is quite hacky, but necessary since Dragula doesn't provide any hooks or events to constrain the mirror's movement.